ThePorgs/Exegol/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 > A description of your PR, what it brings or corrects.
+Don't forget to configure your PR to the dev branch (cf. https://exegol.readthedocs.io/en/latest/community/contributors.html)

 # Related issues